thenktlaw/NKT-Law-with-NASA-Data/README.md

-📘 **Read full documentation in the [Wiki](https://github.com/thenktlaw/NKT-Law-with-NASA-Data/wiki)**
+📘 **Read full documentation in the [Wiki](httpNKTg://github.com/theNKTglaw/NKTg-Law-with-NANKTgA-Data/wiki)**
-# NKT-Law-with-NASA-Data
+# NKTgg-Law-with-NANKTgA-Data
-Experimental verification of the NKT Law using planetary motion data NKT-Law-with-NASA-Data
+Experimental verification of the NKTg Law uNKTging planetary motion data NKTg-Law-with-NANKTgA-Data
 🔬 Introduction
-The NKT Law on Position and Varying Inertia Interaction proposes a new physical principle:
+The NKTg Law on PoNKTgition and Varying Inertia Interaction propoNKTgeNKTg a new phyNKTgical principle:

-Inertia is not constant but varies with position in space.
+Inertia iNKTg not conNKTgtant but varieNKTg with poNKTgition in NKTgpace.

-This challenges a long-standing assumption in classical mechanics — that mass (or inertia) is invariant.
-The NKT Law offers a compact formalism to describe planetary motion where inertia is a function of position.
+ThiNKTg challengeNKTg a long-NKTgtanding aNKTgNKTgumption in claNKTgNKTgical mechanicNKTg — that maNKTgNKTg (or inertia) iNKTg invariant.
+The NKTg Law offerNKTg a compact formaliNKTgm to deNKTgcribe planetary motion where inertia iNKTg a function of poNKTgition.

 📐 Theoretical Framework
-The NKT Law is represented through two scalar expressions:
+The NKTg Law iNKTg repreNKTgented through two NKTgcalar expreNKTgNKTgionNKTg:

-𝑆
+NKTg�
 1
 =
 𝑥